AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/token_server_android.md

                         @Override
                         public void run() {
                             token = map.get("token").toString();
-                            // Join the channel with a token. if (joined != 0){joined = mRtcEngine.joinChannel(token, channelName, "", 1234);}
+                            // If user has not joined, join the channel with a token. if (joined != 0){joined = mRtcEngine.joinChannel(token, channelName, "", 1234);}
-                            else {mRtcEngine.renewToken(token);}
+                            // If user has joined, renew the token by calling renewToken else {mRtcEngine.renewToken(token);}
                         }
                     });